loicknuchel/loicknuchel.github.io/_work_experiences/2016-03-mfglabs.md

 tags:     [Scala developer]
 ---

-For this mission, I was looking into a opportunity to work on a serious Scala company. **MFG Labs** had a strong reputation about it and was ideal for me.
+For this mission, I was looking into an opportunity to work on a serious Scala company. **MFG Labs** had a strong reputation about it and was ideal for me.
-This is the reason I didn't canceled it to extend my [Sidexa](#sidexa) experience ^^
+This is the reason I didn't cancelled it to extend my [Sidexa](#sidexa) experience ^^

 I worked on the biggest project of the company, a multi publishing platform for publicity campaigns.

-Sadly, code quality were pretty low and I didn't succeed to make a point about it, so it decided to move on to a new high level Scala opportunity.
+Sadly, code quality was pretty low and I didn't succeed to make a point about it, so I decided to move on to a new high level Scala opportunity.